yotzkim/cse15l-lab-reports/labreport4/labreport4.md

   Keys pressed: Went to the Github repository and copied the link to the fork of the repository using mouse clicks.
 All the characters used to type the command `git clone`, `command+v` to paste the link, `<enter>`.

-  I wanted to clone the repository and copy paste the repository link easily so I used command+v.
+  I wanted to clone the repository and copy paste the repository link easily so I used `command+v`.

  ---